Asian shares up, dollar wobbly as US inflation data reinforces Fed pause bets

-SYDNEY : Asian shares rose and the dollar was under pressure on Wednesday after slowing U.S. inflation solidified bets that the Federal Reserve would skip a hike later in the day, but uncertainty remained about further rate increases beyond this week.
+SYDNEY: Asian shares rose and the dollar was under pressure on Wednesday (Jun 14) after slowing US inflation solidified bets that the Federal Reserve would skip a hike later in the day, but uncertainty remained about further rate increases beyond this week.

 That led traders to firm up expectations of a rate pause by the Fed to 91.9 per cent when it concludes a two-day policy meeting on Wednesday, but the still-strong underlying price pressures suggest an over 60 per cent probability the central bank could resume hikes in July, according to CME Group's FedWatch Tool.